-Nerve transfer surgery is a procedure when you have a nerve injury and it is resulting in a complete loss of muscle functions or sensations.
-In this procedure, the less important nerves are taken from a part of your body and transferred with the more crucial nerve which has been damaged.
+Nerve transfer surgery is a procedure when you have a nerve injury, resulting in a complete loss of muscle functions or sensations.
+In this procedure, the less important nerves are taken from a part of your body and transferred with the more crucial nerve damaged.
 The nerve which has been rerouted or transferred performs the function.
-Spinal cord injury at the cervical level can significantly affect function.
-Nerve transfer surgery can only be beneficial for patients with specific types of spinal cord injury.
+Spinal cord injury at the cervical level can significantly affect operation.
+Nerve transfer surgery can only benefit patients with specific types of spinal cord injury.
 It is performed when a patient has quadriplegia with a spinal cord injury at the mid-cervical motor level.

-Almost half of the spinal cord injuries occur in the cervical spine and it causes tetraplegia or paralysis in all four limbs.
+Almost half of the spinal cord injuries occur in the cervical spine, and it causes tetraplegia or paralysis in all four limbs.
 In tetraplegia, the patients are dependent on the use of the upper side for the movement and functionalities in their day to day activities, such as writing, eating, self-catheterization, etc. Hand function is considered as the most desired function for the patient with tetraplegia, which is above bladder function, sexual function, standing, and other functions.
-It has been seen that restoring arm functions can have a big impact on improving one’s quality of life.
+It has been seen that restoring arm functions can significantly improve one’s quality of life.

 Nerve transfer in spinal cord injury

-The spinal cord is a part of the nervous system when cells are injured or damaged in the spinal cord, these neither can be repaired.
-Nerves that leave the spinal cord above the level of injury allows you to have control over the muscles.
-On the other hand, nerves leaving the spinal cord below the level of injury are not connected to the brain, hence, the brain is no longer able to send a signal to the nerve, to control the muscles.
+The spinal cord is a part of the nervous system.
+Neither can be repaired when cells are injured or damaged in the spinal cord.
+Nerves that leave the spinal cord above the level of injury allow you to control the muscles.
+On the other hand, nerves exiting the spinal cord below the level of damage are not connected to the brain.
+Hence, the brain can no longer send a signal to the nerve to control the muscles.

 Causes of spinal cord injury

 - A violent attack such as a stabbing or a gunshot.